 One or more bad blocks were detected and skipped

 The NTFS file system stores information about bad blocks in a

 $BadClus metadata file.
 More information about NTFS file system metadata can be found here.

-Note: The $BadClus metadata file is backed up by Veeam Agent for Windows, if a bare-metal restore is performed to a new drive, the
+$BadClus metadata file is backed up by Veeam Agent for Microsoft Windows.
+If a bare-metal restore is performed to a new drive, the

-The warning shown within Veeam Agent for Windows is displayed if bad blocks are listed in the $BadClus metadata file.
+$BadClusmetadata file.
 Therefore if the warning persists after running the command above, there are bad clusters on the drive.

 This form is only for KB Feedback/Suggestions, if you need help with the software open a support case